proofcarryingdata/zupass/README.md

 As a developer, if you are interested in working with the Zuzalu Passport and with Zuzalu Passport Cards, you'll need to understand the "PCD" abstraction.

 "PCD" is short for "Proof-Carrying Data"*.
-In this repository, we use this term to refer to any is any claim about the world that is attached to a proof of its own correctness, without the need for external context to verify--such as a user card, or a response to a third-party request for information about user cards.
+In this repository, we use this term to refer to any claim about the world that is attached to a proof of its own correctness, without the need for external context to verify--such as a user card, or a response to a third-party request for information about user cards.

 All PCDs consist of a "claim", which is the human-interpretable statement that the PCD is making (i.e. "I am a Zuzalu resident"); and a "proof" attached to the "claim," which is a cryptographic or mathematical proof of the claim.
 All PCDs within this SDK also expose a `prove` and `verify` function, which allow you to instantiate them, and verify that they are indeed correct.